lzfelix/opfy_split/README.md

-The utility scripts can be invoked with the `-h` flag to provide some help instructions, but basically it is possible to pass as argument the `opf_path` variable, thus making the use of `$OPF_PATH` optional, to set destination folder for the created files and to set the amount of folds to be created (for `opfy_opf` only).
+The utility scripts can be invoked with the `-h` flag to provide some help instructions, but basically it is possible to pass as argument the `opf_path` variable, thus making the use of `$OPF_PATH` optional, to set destination folder for the created files and to specify the amount of folds to be created (for `opfy_opf` only).

 ## Training a Python classifier

-After having installed the opfy_split library, it can also be imported on the code to automatically iterate over the `numpy_` folders, restoring the necessary folds to train/evaluate and test a classifier:
+After having installed the opfy_split library, it can also be imported on the code to automatically iterate over the `numpy_{cross, folds}/` folders, restoring the necessary folds to train/evaluate and test a classifier:

 ```python
 from opf_split import opf_split